 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):

-redness, bruising, itching, stinging, or swelling at site where injected
+pain, redness, bruising, or irritation at site where injected

 What may interact with this medicine?